raaja-g/specweaver-ai/docs/02-solution-approach.md

  - API/UI scaling: separate stateless API from Web UI; use background workers for long tasks; WebSocket/SSE for run status.
  - Agentic orchestration: represent the pipeline as an agent graph in n8n; each agent has a clear contract and can request help from others or external tools; HIL checkpoints are explicit nodes.
  - Mode switching: per-layer flags `uiMode` (real|mock) and `apiMode` (mock|stub|real); UI defaults UI=real, API=mock; n8n/MCP/UI can override per-run.
+  - Hybrid model policy: route by sensitivity, volume, and difficulty; see Governance for examples and rules.

 #### Metrics & Quality Gates